dray01/dsphinx/_posts/codelab_Anthos_sample.rst

 and provide the application owners a simple way to deliver canary deployments.*

 3. App Development and Deployment
 *This is an interesting space.
 Through the Google lens this means bringinig Knative (think serverless containers.
-More on that later), a marketplace and CD tools into the platform*
+This blog actually runs on Cloud which is the productised version o Knative), a marketplace and CD tools into the platform*

 4. Operations Management